 The Commission decided:

 6.1.
-The Parties to continue close cooperation and mutual support in sector specialized international organizations: the International Telecommunications Union (ITU), the Universal Postal Union (UPU), the European Conference of Postal and Telecommunications Administration (CEPT) and the Regional Commonwealth in the Field of Communication (RCC).
+The Parties to continue close cooperation and mutual support in sector specialized international organizations: the International Telecommunications Union (ITU), the Universal Postal Union (UPU) and the European Conference of Postal and Telecommunications Administration (CEPT).

 6.2.
 The Parties to discuss the possibility of further expansion of international traffic exchange using the fiber-optic cable telecommunication lines towards Europe-Asia through the territories of the Republic of Armenia and Georgia.